soumitradev/gci2019/README.md

 Edit: This is temporarily public.

-P.S. [@PseudoCodeNerd](https://github.com/PseudoCodeNerd) isn't mentioned in this much, but he helped me a LOT with all of this.
+P.S. [@mdvsh / @PsuedoCodeNerd / @Madhav Sharma](https://github.com/mdvsh) isn't mentioned in this much, but he helped me a LOT with all of this.
 Madhav ily